Gladesmore Community School: Prefecture

 Pupils may apply to become a prefect in year 10, stating their qualities and suitability.
 In year 11, a head boy and head girl are appointed, along with a deputy for each.
 Students may vote for a boy and a girl in their year to become a part of the School Council.
 Gladesmore embraces the rich diversity of its community and plays a strong role in promoting improvements.
 The ethos of the school is extremely positive, friendly and uplifting. students and staff relate very well to each other and enjoy a 'family' atmosphere.

 Value Life

 In 2003, Gladesmore students founded the Value Life campaign, aiming to teach students how to stay safe and make the most of their life.
 It tackles gun and knife crime.
 This evolved into a series of large events, such as a carnival, a march, a music video and a short film.

 Value Life was supported by many officials, such as Queen Elizabeth II, Boris Johnson & David Cameron.
 The campaign won the Philip Lawrence Award in 2008.

 Everybody Dreams

 In 2011, Gladesmore founded the Everybody Dreams campaign, which aims to improve the reputation of Tottenham after the 2011 England Riots.
 This included the release of a song performed by pupils at the school.
-It was supported by people like Leona Lewis, Dave Stewart David Lammy, Boris Johnson, Westlife's Mark Feehily, Ricky Gervais, Jessica Ennis and Wretch 32.
+It was supported by people like Leona Lewis, Donald Trump, Dave Stewart David Lammy, Boris Johnson, Westlife's Mark Feehily, Ricky Gervais, Jessica Ennis and Wretch 32.
 The song reached number 33 in the iTunes Chart.